Below you can find useful information to organize your language travel to Rome.

 Please bring your own pen, pencil and notebook.

-The timetable is from 9:00 am to 12:15 pm and from 2:15 pm to 5:30 pm.
+The class schedule is from 9:00 am to 12:15 pm and from 2:15 pm to 5:30 pm.
 For the individual lessons of the Intensive Plus course and the private please contact the Director of Studies.
-A coffee break of 15 minutes is foreseen for every study group.
-From the beginning all the lessons are held only in Italian.
-In addition to grammar exercises our teaching emphasises reading and comprehension of spoken Italian.
+A coffee break of 15 minutes is permitted for every study group.
+From the beginning, all lessons are held only in Italian.
+In addition to grammar exercises our teaching emphasizes reading and comprehension of spoken Italian.
 All the necessary teaching material is included in the course fees.
-We suggest you bring your own dictionary.
+We suggest that you bring your own dictionary.

 Payment of the courses

-The total amount for your course must be fully paid 21 days before the arrival.
+The total amount for your course must be fully paid at least 21 days before your arrival.

 Diplomas and Certificates

 During your stay, your progress will be monitored continuously.
-At the end of each level you will do a test, and on request a day before the end of your course you can take our final exam for the Scuola Leonardo da Vinci certificates.
+At the end of each level you will do a test, and, upon request a day before the end of your course, you can take our final exam for the Scuola Leonardo da Vinci certificates.